Miracle at St. Anna

 It's an ambitious goal, and not entirely successful.
 The movie changes tone and direction too many times, and what suffers most is characterization: The men become archetypes instead of singular individuals.
-Still, the production is magnificent, the story and the performances are heartfelt and powerful, and if viewers allow themselves to be transported to that monumental period in America's history, it will be an enlightening and moving experience.
+Still, the production is magnificent, and if viewers allow themselves to be transported to that monumental period in America's history, it will be an enlightening and moving experience.

 Families can talk about...

 Families can talk about what this movie is saying about American history.
 What was the country fighting for in World War II?
 Why were the military troops segregated during that war -- and throughout U.S. history?
 How has America's racial conscience changed since then?
 Also, what does Captain Nokes represent?
 Did he learn anything over the course of the film?
 How did you feel about him?